 The smooth gliding motion of the TMJ is accomplished by the movement of your lower jaw along its rounded upper end, known as the condyle, within the socket of your upper jaw, called the articular fossa.
-These two bones move easily with the assistance of a cartilage cushion in the shape of a disc between them to soften impact and stop the two from harming one another through movement.
+These two bones move easily with the assistance of a cartilage cushion in the shape of a disc between them.
+The disc usually soften impact and stop the two from harming one another through movement.

-The temporomandibular joint is the most commonly used joint in the body, as it is necessary for your mouth to open and close properly.
+The temporomandibular joint is the most commonly used joint in the body.
+It is necessary for your mouth to open and close properly.
 As such, it should come as no surprise that temporomandibular joint disorder (TMD) is far from uncommon.
-In fact, over 75% of those living in the United States are currently living with TMD, commonly and incorrectly called TMJ, and many of those may not even realize they have a problem.
+In fact, over 75% of those living in the United States are currently living with temporomandibular joint disorders(TMD).
+TMD is commonly and incorrectly called TMJ, and many of those may not even realize they have a problem.

 Symptoms of TMD include headaches and earaches, as well as aching jaws and teeth.
 Many patients complain of teeth grinding, which can occur due to the joint working incorrectly to keep the jaws from colliding.
-TMD can also cause a distinct tick in the jaw, which sounds to some like a clicking or grating sound, and is often accompanied by pain when one tries to open and close their mouths.
+TMD can also cause a distinct tick in the jaw, which sounds to some like a clicking or grating sound.
+This clicking sound is often accompanied by pain when one tries to open and close their mouths.

 Why TMJ Disorders are so Common?